Eighth Bohigian Lecture September 12, 2018

 Eye Problems of American Presidents

 Dr. Fishman is now retired after many years of ophthalmology practice in Washington, D.C., and teaching neuro-ophthalmology at the Washington Hospital Center.
 He has had a long-time interest in the history of medicine, has been a Visiting Scholar at the Institute for the History of Medicine of Johns Hopkins University, and is a founding member and past president of the Cogan Ophthalmic History Society.
-He has published over 20 articles on the history of ophthalmology and is currently Consultant to the Museum of Ophthalmology of the American Academy of Ophthalmology, and an active member of the Cogan Ophthalmic History Society.
+He has published over 20 articles on the history of ophthalmology, is currently Consultant to the Museum of Vision of the American Academy of Ophthalmology, and an active member of the Cogan Ophthalmic History Society.
 Dr. Fishman presented the Society's Snyder Lecture in 1996.

 Inaugural Bohigian Lecture October 5, 2011